 The master of the house is Julius, our orange tabby – hence the name.
 Julius had been rejected by three previous owners who said he was too wild.
-He fits in nicely with Tegan and Jack and considers himself Lord of the Manor.
+He fits in nicely with Petal, Daisy and the chickens and considers himself Lord of the Manor.
 When not sleeping, Julius can be found prowling the property in an endless quest for food.

 Our latest addition, completely by happenstance, is Petal, another pot-bellied pig, pink this time and smaller than Monty.
 We rescued her in April 2012 when she was about five months old.
 She is a delight to have around, lots of fun and very social.
 I know people think we’re crazy but oh well!